Meulengracht/MollenOS/README.md

  - libcrt (Contains compiler support functions and entry points for apps/drivers/etc)
  - libclang (Contains compiler support for clang)
  - libc + libm (Contains the standard c library support for the c-language)
- - libcxx (Contains the standard c++ library runtime and support for the c++-language)
+ - libcxx + libcxxabi (Contains the standard c++ library runtime and support for the c++-language)

 The c++ runtime and support is a native port of the c++ runtime for clang and the itanium abi.
 All os support functions are available in the standard c library.

 ### Vioarr (Window Manager)

 Vioarr (formerly known as Sapphire), is the windowmanager for MollenOS.
 It will be based upon a 3d platform (opengl) to perform advanced and beautiful graphical user interfaces.
+Vioarr currently builds on the vector graphics library nanovg which will be used for doing UI elements.
+The user interface in
+MollenOS will be with focus on simplicity with a modern theme.

 ### Ported libraries and programs